syncfusion-content/windowsforms-docs/WindowsForms/SfListView/UI Automation.md

 ![](CodedUI-Automation-Images/SfListView-properties.jpg)

-10. After creating all the tests and assertions, right click on the Test method.
+10. After creating all the tests and assertions, right click the Test method.
 Click `Run Tests` to run the test.

 ![](CodedUI-Automation-Images/Run test cases.jpg)